 CESTA's Undergraduate Research Intern Program empowers students to apply technologies across the Humanities and Social Sciences in ways that enhance our understanding of the world.

 In 2020-21, CESTA will accept applications for new undergraduate research interns in late Autumn Quarter for positions in the Winter, Spring, and Summer terms.
 The announcement is posted on our website and also distributed via social media and email lists, including the academic advising newsletter and email@example.com.

-Students submit an application form, cover letter, and resume.
-These materials provide us with an opportunity to learn more about student interest, availability, and experiences.
+The application process consists of an online appliation, the submission of a resume and cover letter, and a group interview.
+These components provide us with an opportunity to learn more about student interest, availability, and experience.
 Applicants who submit their materials by the deadline are invited to participate in a group interview/exercise.
-Selected candidates are then placed on a research project lead by faculty, graduate students, or other researchers.
+Selected candidates are then placed on a research project led by faculty, graduate students, or other researchers.

 The Application Form

 We recommend setting aside at least 45 minutes to complete the application form.
 It contains questions about availability, project interests, and includes some short responses.

 The cover letter is a document that ties together why you are interested in applying to CESTA, how your experiences and interests are well suited for the project(s) you are interested in, and is a chance to mention anything that is not included in the resume or application form.

 If students do not already have a resume or are unsure of how to craft a cover letter, we recommend taking advantage of BEAM’s excellent career services and advice.

 Students selected to participate in the group interview will have the chance to showcase critical and creative thinking related to the digital humanities while working in the dynamic, collaborative environment at the heart of CESTA's culture.